 Ke Li

 I am an Assistant Professor at Simon Fraser University in beautiful Vancouver, Canada.
 I was formerly a Member of the Institute for Advanced Study (IAS) in Princeton, and received my Ph.D. from UC Berkeley, where I was advised by Jitendra Malik, and my bachelor's in computer science from the University of Toronto.
 My research interests are in machine learning, computer vision and algorithms.
-I can be reached by e-mail at keli [at] sfu [dot] ca. In my spare time, I organize the IAS Seminar Series on Theoretical Machine Learning with Sanjeev Arora - check out past seminars here and follow us on Twitter for future seminar announcements.
+I can be reached by e-mail at keli [at] sfu [dot] ca. While at the IAS, I organized the IAS Seminar Series on Theoretical Machine Learning with Sanjeev Arora - check out past seminars here and on Twitter.

 Google Scholar | Twitter